mbrevda/react-image/README.md

   ]}>
 ```

-### A "spinner" or other element can be shown before the image is loaded:
+### Show a "spinner" or other element before the image is loaded:
 ```js
 const myComponent = () =>
   <Img